AdobeDocs/workfront.en/help/classic/resource-mgmt/workload-balancer/assign-work-in-workload-balancer-manually.md

 filename: assign-work-in-workload-balancer-manually
 product-area: resource-management
 navigation-topic: the-workload-balancer
-title: Assign work manually using the Adobe Workfront Workload Balancer
+title: Assign work manually using the Workload Balancer
 description: You can manually assign work items to users using the Adobe Workfront Workload Balancer.
 ---

-# Assign work manually using the Adobe Workfront Workload Balancer
+# Assign work manually using the Workload Balancer

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 You can manually assign work items to users using the Adobe Workfront Workload Balancer.

-For general information about assigning work to users using the Workload Balancer, see [Overview of assigning work in the Adobe Workfront Workload Balancer](../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md).
+For general information about assigning work to users using the Workload Balancer, see [Overview of assigning work in the Workload Balancer](../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md).

 ## Access requirements